Apple M4 chip: Everything you need to know

 M1

-Apple announced its transition to Apple silicon at WWDC in June 2020.
+Apple announced its transition from Intel to Apple silicon at WWDC in June 2020.
 Its M1 chip followed shortly after in November.
 Apple’s first system on a chip (SoC) featured four high-performance cores and four high-efficiency cores.
 Built on the 5nm manufacturing process, its 16 billion transistors delivered 3.5x faster CPU and 6x faster GPU performance than Intel Macs of old while doubling their battery life for its best MacBooks.

 M1 Pro and M1 Max followed in October 2021.
 The former boasted a 10-core CPU with eight high-performance cores that were 70 percent faster than M1.
 The latter was a 10-core CPU with a 32-core GPU and the most powerful chip Apple had ever made until March 2022.
 M1 Ultra was essentially two M1 Max combined using Apple’s UltraFusion technology, a custom-built architecture that connected the two chips.
 M1 Ultra featured a 20-core CPU and 64GB GPU, as well as up to 128GB of Unified Memory.